 Ghana has a vibrant, pluralistic and free media environment with an independent statutory media regulatory body, the National Media Commission.
 There are, however, serious challenges with professional standards and partisanship.
 Internet and mobile telephone penetration has been very significant resulting in the creation of several online media and wider access to mobile telephony services.

-(2) It is no defence to a charge under subsection (1) that the person charged did not know or did not have reason to believe that the statement, rumour or report was false unless he proves that, prior to publication, he took reasonable measures to verify the accuracy of the statement, rumour or report.
+- It is no defense to a charge under subsection (1) that the person charged did not know or did not have reason to believe that the statement, rumour or report was false unless he proves that, prior to publication, he took reasonable measures to verify the accuracy of the statement, rumour or report.

 The NMC was established in 1993 in accordance with Articles 166 to 173 of the 1992 Constitution, with oversight responsibility over the media to promote and safeguard the freedom and independence of the media, encourage responsible practice and investigate, mediate and settle complaints made against the media.
 The NMC is made up of 18 members drawn from a broad spectrum of media and other professional stakeholder groupings, to ensure neutrality and insulate it against governmental control.

-The National Communications Authority (NCA), on the other hand was established by an Act of Parliament (Act 524) on December 30, 1996, to promote broadcast pluralism, to oversee the allocation, administration and utilization of the country’s frequency spectrum and ensure that communications services are provided throughout Ghana.
-Accordingly, the NCA allocates frequencies and grants licences for the operation of radio, television, telephone and other telecommunication services in the country.
+The National Communications Authority (NCA), on the other hand, was established by an Act of Parliament (Act 524) on December 30, 1996, to promote broadcast pluralism, to oversee the allocation, administration and utilisation of the country’s frequency spectrum and ensure that communications services are provided throughout Ghana.
+Accordingly, the NCA allocates frequencies and grants licenses for the operation of radio, television, telephone and other telecommunication services in the country.